Add line events by coordinates

 The start date cannot be before the start date of the selected route.

-The start date default value is today's date, but you can choose a different date.
+The start date default value is the current date, but you can specify a different date.

 13. Optionally, specify the date that defines the end date of the event by doing one of the following: